Optimal frequency-domain analysis for spacecraft time series: Introducing the missing-data multitaper power spectrum estimator: KIC 6102338: Differential rotation, harmonics, and possible antisolar shear

 \subsection{Power spectrum estimate}

 Figure \ref{fig:KeplerQ3powspec} shows the power spectrum estimates from the KIC 6102338 {\it Kepler} Q3 data.
-The blue line shows the MDMT with the 95\% confidence interval shaded in light blue.
-The orange line shows the Lomb-Scargle periodogram, vertically offset for clarity.
-The purple stars indicate oscillatory signals at the $1-1/N$ significance level, according to the F-test.
-The frequency of the strongest signal, $f_0 = 0.193$~day$^{-1}$, matches the primary rotation signal identified by \citet{reinhold13} to within $0.3 \mathcal{R}$, which is well below the fundamental resolution unit.
-We also detect an oscillation at $f_1 = 0.249$~day$^{-1}$, which is again within $0.3 \mathcal{R}$ of the secondary rotation signal reported by Reinhold et al. The detections at $f_0$ and $f_1$ highlight the fact that the F-test can distinguish signals that are not separated by a full bandwidth: in this case, $2\tilde{\varpi} = 0.107$~day$^{-1}$, but $f_1 - f_0 = 0.0553$~day$^{-1}$.
+In the top panel, the blue line shows the MDMT with the 95\% confidence interval shaded in light blue.
+The red stars indicate oscillatory signals at the $1-1/N$ significance level, according to the F-test.
+The frequency of the strongest signal, $f_0 = 0.193$~day$^{-1}$, matches the primary rotation signal identified by \citet{boisse2012, reinhold13} to within $0.3 \mathcal{R}$, which is well below the fundamental resolution unit.
+We also detect an oscillation at $f_1 = 0.249$~day$^{-1}$, which is again within $0.3 \mathcal{R}$ of the secondary rotation signal reported by Reinhold et al. {The multitaper--F-test combination reproduces their differential rotation detection, but does not require any iterative optimization.}

+The detections at $f_0$ and $f_1$ highlight the fact that the F-test can distinguish signals that are not separated by a full bandwidth: {visually, the two rectangluar power spectrum peaks at $f_0$ and $f_1$ overlap because they trace two oscillations that are separated by $\Delta f < 2 N \varpi$ (in this case, $2\tilde{\varpi} = 0.107$~day$^{-1}$, but $f_1 - f_0 = 0.0553$~day$^{-1}$).
+However, both corners of the $f_0$ peak and the right-hand corner of the $f_1$ peak are clearly visible.
+When examining multitaper power spectrum estimates, it's helpful to remember that power spectrum peaks are approximately rectangular; sharp corners usually belong to oscillatory signals.}

-Figure \ref{fig:KeplerQ3powspec} shows more than just the two rotation signals.
+Figure \ref{fig:KeplerQ3powspec} shows more than just the two fundamental rotation frequencies.
 We also find significant oscillations at $2 f_0$ and $2 f_1$, the first harmonics of each rotation frequency.
 Furthermore, if we lower our statistical significance threshold from $1-1/N$ to 0.999, we pick up an oscillation at $3 f_0$, the second harmonic of the primary rotation signal (green dot).
 While detections of differential rotation without harmonics can be used to measure the {\it magnitude} of stellar surface shear, the harmonics provide an additional piece of information: the {\it direction} of the shear.

 Measuring the power ratio of each first harmonic compared with its fundamental frequency,